 - Lower back pain

 If you experience any of these symptoms or a combination of them, it’s time to consider detoxing your body.
 There are many ways you can do this.
 Here are a few of the most effective detoxing options you should try if you want to strengthen your immune system for flu season.

 Studies show that spikes in sugar consumption suppress immunity.
 When your immune system can’t function optimally, you’re more likely to get sick as a result.
 Eating sugary and processed foods can not only increase your frequency of illness, but the severity of illness you experience as well.

 Refined carbohydrates are processed like sugar and include pizza dough, pastries, white bread, white flour, sweet desserts, many breakfast cereals and pasta.
-Instead of indulging in these foods, detox your body before flu season by trading sugary and processed foods with vegetables, fruits and whole grains.
+Instead of indulging in these foods, detox your body before flu season by trading sugary and processed foods with foods to cleanse your gut, such as vegetables, fruits and whole grains.
 Nuts and seeds are also a great addition to any detox because they help stabilize blood sugar and provide high fiber content that promotes regularity.

 Limit Your Alcohol Intake

 Excessive alcohol is shown in studies to significantly weaken immunity.
 It impairs key cells within the body’s organs and makes it much harder for the immune system to respond to threats effectively.
 To detox your body from alcohol, try to limit or stop your intake altogether, starting today.
 Your body needs time to rebuild its damaged cells so it can respond effectively to invasion by germs.